smeghead/single-file-unit-test/README.md

 - Works with just `require_once 'single-file-unit-test.php'`
 - Supports `assertSame` and `expectExceptionMessage`
+- Supports `setUp` and `tearDown` methods for test preparation and cleanup
 - PHPUnit-compatible `TestCase` inheritance (easy migration to PHPUnit later)
 - CLI execution with `php single-file-unit-test.php tests/`
 - `--help` and `--version` options for help and version display